-DW Akademie supports the social integration of disadvantaged groups in the South Caucasus by professionalizing local media and promoting relevant information services.
+In the South Caucus, DW Akademie supports the social integration of disadvantaged groups by professionalizing local media and promoting relevant information.

-Television is the most widely used source of information in almost all regions of Georgia.
-At present, however, most local stations are facing major problems with regard to finances and quality.
-Furthermore, broadcasters know little about the interests of their viewers and thus find it difficult to retain audiences.
+Television is the most widely used information source in almost all regions of Georgia.
+Most local stations, however, are currently facing major problems in terms of financing and quality content.
+Broadcasters also know little about their viewers' interests and as a result find it difficult to retain viewers.

 Ensuring the quality and viability of local media